 Thai food’s combination of sweet, sour, salty, and spicy makes Riesling the default choice.
 Its sweetness cools the heat, its acidity matches lime and fish sauce, and its aromatics echo lemongrass and Thai basil.

-Pad Thai: Dry Riesling or Grüner Veltliner (less sweet than curry pairings)
+Pad Thai: Dry Riesling or Grüner Veltliner (less sweet than curry pairings since the dish is milder).

 Vietnamese Cuisine: Fresh and Herbal